 We participate in a money pool through which we and certain of our affiliates can borrow or invest on a short-term basis.
 Funding needs are aggregated and external borrowing or investing is based on the net cash position.
 The net funding requirements of the money pool are expected to be met with borrowings under CenterPoint Energy's revolving credit facility or the sale of CenterPoint Energy's commercial paper.
-As of February 10, 2017, we had \$262 million invested in the money pool.
+As of February 9, 2018, we had borrowings of \$200 million from the money pool.
 The money pool may not provide sufficient funds to meet our cash needs.